inetsoft-technology/stylebi/README.md

 docker compose logs -f server
 ```

+The last command will start the server.
 Once the server has started, you can press `Ctrl-C` to stop tailing the log.
 Open http://localhost:8080 in your browser to access the application.
 The Enterprise Manager can be accessed with the initial username "admin" and password "admin".

 ## Build from Source